PragmaWolf/pragma-throttle/README.md

 # PragmaThrottle #

 Module for cycle throttling with sync and async methods.
-Has linear, random and manual delay.
+Has linear increase or decrease, random increase and manual increase delay.

 ## Used and tested on ##